-GREENFIELDBOYCE: Then, a few months later, someone who worked at the Kenya research site, sent him a picture of a mouse he had caught in a trap.
+Then, a few months later, someone who worked at the Kenya research site sent him a picture of a mouse he had caught in a trap.

-GREENFIELDBOYCE: He flew to Kenya, put traps on some rocky outcroppings and waited.
-Eventually, he caught some of these brownish-gray mice, called African spiny mice.
+So Seifert flew to Kenya, put traps on some rocky outcroppings and eventually caught some of these brownish-gray mice, called African spiny mice.

-SEIFERT: You know, my goal really is to build on this research and begin to look at some of the underlying mechanisms which are permitting this to occur.
-And at some level, the sort of long term goal, right, would be to be able to extrapolate these and sort of give us an insight into developing new human therapies to allow humans to regenerate, where normally they're incapable of doing so.
+"My goal, really, is to build on this research and begin to look at some of the underlying mechanisms which are permitting this to occur," says Seifert, who hopes the work could lead to new therapies to allow humans to regenerate tissue in new ways.

-GREENFIELDBOYCE: He says by studying these mice and other animals, scientists could potentially find new ways to heal wounds without scarring.
-Nell Greenfieldboyce, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Yin says by studying these mice and other animals to find the common genetic circuits that allow regeneration to occur, scientists could potentially find new ways to heal wounds without scarring.